philbackworks/3AFans.com-Site-Data/_toys-1-6/juicy-race-queen-miyu-plus-juicy-racer-mini-square-plus-juicy-race-lager-bottle.md

 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
-The set comes with a mini square, in this case a white one.
+The set comes with a mini 1:12 scale Square, with racing stripe.